2005 Alabama Crimson Tide football team: Coaching staff

-Awards
+Awards and honors

 Following the SEC Championship Game, the conference named its award winners.
 DeMeco Ryans was named by the coaches' as the SEC Defensive Player of the Year.
 Kenneth Darby, Roman Harper and Ryans were named to the Coaches' All-SEC First Team.
 Mark Anderson, Tyrone Prothro and Freddie Roach were named to the Coaches' All-SEC Second Team.
 Antoine Caldwell, B. J. Stabler, Nick Walker and Bobby Greenwood were named to the 2005 Freshman All-SEC Team.
 In addition to his conference awards, Ryans was also named to the 2005 College Football All-America Team by AFCA and the Associated Press.
 He also won the Lott Trophy for 2005 season.

 NCAA sanctions

 In October 2007, the athletic department discovered a potential NCAA-violation present throughout the athletics program.
 The violations stemmed from athletes from several sports, including football, receiving improper benefits as a result of a failure in the distribution system of textbooks to student athletes from the university.
 In essence, student athletes received textbooks for classes that they were not taking.
 Although it was not admitted that any excess textbooks amounted to an improper payment, it was possible that some athletes signed up for classes, received free textbooks, and then sold the textbooks.
 After a prolonged investigation, in June 2009 the NCAA ruled all athletes that received improper benefits related to the textbook distribution system were deemed ineligible.
 As such, as part of the penalties imposed on the football program, all victories which those included in the inquiry participated, were officially vacated from the all-time record.
 The penalty to vacate victories does not result in a loss (or forfeiture) of the affected contests or award a victory to the opponent.
 As such, all ten victories from the 2005 season (Middle Tennessee, Southern Mississippi, South Carolina, Arkansas, Florida, Ole Miss, Tennessee, Utah State, Mississippi State and Texas Tech) were vacated making the official record for the season zero wins and two losses (0–2).